 The signs are often very obvious that these emails should go directly to your trash folder.
 Here are a few common signs you’ll see in nearly every one of these emails:

 - No Website Address.

-- Claims that your site can not be found in search engines when you know for a fact that you are.
+- Claims that your site cannot be found in search engines when you know for a fact that it can be found.

 - The Sender name in email header does not match name signed at bottom of the email.

 - Return email address uses a generic free service: @gmail, @hotmail, @outlook, etc.

 - Unprofessional return email like “[email protected]….”
 (Real life example)